SadRobotChannel/af/_posts/2019-03-31-giveaway-sponsorship.md

 ---
 **Sponsor the Daily Giveaway for just 350 Satoshi**

 Each 24 hours we run a Bitcoin Giveaway, randomly selecting one person to receive 333 Satoshi.
-With an additional administrative fee of 17 satoshi you can fully sponsor the event for a total of 350 satoshi (0.00000350 ฿).
+With an additional administrative fee of 17 satoshi you can fully sponsor the event for a total of 350 satoshi.
+<p> </p>
+<b>Send a payment of 34zUNtx8HCAgcpoEtpTbktQqSkghYE1j7Y for the amount of 0.00000350 ฿</b>
 <p> </p>
 Here's a list of days that are open for sponsorship.
 As you see, there's plenty to choose from!